BBC Two: Programming

 BBC Two is also known for broadcasting some news and current affairs programmes.
 It broadcasts BBC News updates every morning at 9 am, simulcasting the BBC News channel after it stops simulcasting BBC Breakfast on BBC1.
+This includes an edition of BBC Business Today at 11:30 and Sportsday at 11:45, then fifteen minutes of BBC News Now, this had previously been between 2006-2010 an edition of World News Today and 2010-2011 GMT.
 At 12:15 pm during the Parliament session, political debate programme Politics Live is broadcast on BBC Two.
 On Wednesdays, due to the Prime Minister's Questions, the programme is broadcast at the earlier time of 11:15am.
-The programme is not broadcast on Fridays or when Parliament is on a holiday break, so the simulcast of BBC News continues until 1:00pm for the BBC News at One on BBC One.
+The programme is not broadcast on Fridays or when Parliament is on a holiday break, so the simulcast of BBC News Now continues until 1:00pm for the BBC News at One on BBC One.
 At 10:30pm, current affairs programme Newsnight provides reports and analysis of the stories behind the day's headlines.
 BBC Two does not broadcast any news and current affairs programming at the weekend.

 From 2017 until 2019, it broadcast the UK selection show for the Eurovision Song Contest, Eurovision: You Decide.
 The channel stopped broadcasting the show after the 2019 edition due to the fact that the BBC opted for an internal selection in collaboration with BMG Rights Management.

 In 2020, it was reported that the programme Victoria Derbyshire would end, owing to the BBC's £80m cuts.
 Since the beginning of the Coronavirus pandemic, Victoria Derbyshire has been presenting the first hour of BBC News, which continues until 13:00.

 BBC Two is also known for broadcasting some BBC One programmes in a change to the schedules when that channel is broadcasting a BBC News Special.
 For example; during the Coronavirus pandemic, BBC1 aired press conferences from the UK government about major developments from the pandemic and the scheduled BBC One programming during those News Specials was broadcast on BBC Two.
-However on 9 April 2021 – the day of the death of Prince Philip, Duke of Edinburgh – BBC Two and BBC One both simulcast BBC News for the whole day.
+However, on 9 April 2021 – the day of the death of Prince Philip, Duke of Edinburgh – BBC Two and BBC One both simulcast BBC News for the whole day.
+The same would happen on both 8 and 19 September 2022, following the death and state funeral respectively of Elizabeth II.

+Ratings and reception

+In a 2013 BBC Populus poll, BBC Two had the third-highest per-country TV channel quality rating among viewers surveyed in 14 countries, behind BBC One and Brazil's TV Cultura.